If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Because of the stress put on the feet while hiking, having shoes that fit properly is very important.
 Hiking boots should feel snug but not tight, and there should be enough room for wiggling the toes.
 In order to ensure a proper fit, there are a few things that can be done when choosing hiking boots.
 Shoes should be tried on at the end of the day or after exercise because people’s feet swell during the day.
 When trying on shoes, it is also important to wear the same socks and orthotics that you plan to wear while hiking in order to understand the impact they will have on the fit.
 There should also be proper spacing between the end of the toes and the edge of the shoe, and the shoes should have a proper width where the toes aren’t scrunched up.
 If you would like more information on making sure your shoes fit properly, consult with a podiatrist who will help provide tips for a proper shoe fit.

 It is important to find shoes that fit you properly in order to avoid a variety of different foot problems.
 For more information about treatment, contact Dr. Robert Hope from Riverside Podiatry.
-Our doctor will treat your foot needs.
+Our doctor will treat your foot and ankle needs.

 Proper Shoe Fitting